On the Emergence of Cross-Task Linearity in the Pretraining-Finetuning Paradigm: More Experimental Results

+\textbf{T5}~\cite{raffel2020exploring}: we evaluate T5 on $6$ NLP datasets: IMDB~\cite{maas2011learning}, RACE~\cite{lai2017race}, QASC~\cite{khot2020qasc}, MultiNews~\cite{fabbri2019multi}, SQuAD~\cite{rajpurkar2016squad}, CommonGen~\cite{lin2019commongen}, as same setup in \citet{ilharco2023editing}. $6$ finetuned T5-base models generate $\binom{6}{2}=15$ non-repeated combinations of two task vectors in total.
+For each combination of the two task vectors, we validate \cref{eq:linearity_addi} on on the union of their finetuning datasets ($\mathcal{D}_i \cup \mathcal{D}_j$) which has $1,000$ test samples in total.
 As T5 is a encoder-decoder architecture and sentences are varied in their lengths, we adopt the convention in sentence-T5 \cite{ni2021sentence}, which uses (i) the average pooling of tokens in the encoder to represent the internal feature of a sentence and (ii) the decoder's hidden states when generating first token (which is equivalent to attention pooling) to represent the feature of a sentence in decoder.

+\textbf{\textit{ii}) Model Stitching experiment.}\\ We only validate ViT architectures (ViT-B/32, ViT-L/14) on the aforementioned $8$ image classification datasets.
+We follow the \textbf{Cross-Task Linearity (CTL) experiment} settings except for the evaluation data size, which is of $2,000$ in this case.
+Notably, it is impossible for us to include the results for all $28$ combinations, and thus, part of our experimental results will be presented, which is the same for the other experiments.

-\textbf{CTL Explains Learning via Negation.} Similar to the Addition setup, the datasets and architectures are kept the same.
-In CTL experiment, we evaluate both ViT and T5 architectures, while in Model Stitching experiment, we only validate ViT architectures.
+\textbf{CTL Explains Learning via Negation.} \\ Similar to the \textbf{Learning via Addition} setup, the datasets and architectures are kept the same.

-For ViT architectures, in CTL experiment, we evaluate the $8$ finetuned models on their corresponding datasets, each having $10,000$ test samples.
-In Model Stitching experiment, we follow the same settings as above except for evaluation data size, which is of $2,000$ in this case.
-While for T5 architectures, in CTL experiment, we evaluate the $6$ finetuned models on their corresponding datasets, each having $10,000$ test samples.
+\textbf{\textit{i}) Cross-Task Linearity (CTL) experiment.} \\ We evaluate both ViT and T5 architectures.
+For ViT architectures, we evaluate the $8$ finetuned models on their corresponding finetuned datasets, each having $10,000$ test samples.
+For T5 architectures, we evaluate the $6$ finetuned models on their downstream finetuned datasets, each having $10,000$ test samples.

+\textbf{\textit{ii}) Model Stitching experiment.}\\ In Model Stitching experiment, we only validate ViT (ViT-B/32, ViT-L/14) architectures.
+We follow the same settings as above except for evaluation data size, which is of $2,000$ in this case.